fastmcp-me/terminal-control-mcp/README.md

 "What's currently showing in the terminal?"
 "Type 'print(2+2)' in the Python session"
 "Close that debugging session for me"

+# Claude will provide web interface URLs for direct access:
+# "Session created!
+You can also access it directly at http://localhost:8080/session/session_abc123"
 ```

 #### Interactive Programs